 An inspector from Lowcountry Basement Systems visited Darold’s home and thoroughly inspected it and the crawl space below.
 The relative humidity was very high in the crawl space, making it very humid and damp, causing sodden, fallen insulation and rotting, molding wood.
 The inspector agreed with Darold that encapsulating his basement would be a great solution, and a Complete CleanSpace Encapsulation System was installed to protect the crawl space from moisture.
 The final step of the project was adding a SaniDry Sedona dehumidifier to control the humidity.
 In just a few days Darold could rest easy knowing his crawl space was protected from moisture.

-Jacob K. of Charleston, SC had a nasty crawl space before Lowcountry Basement Systems fixed it for him.
-During the inspection, Lowcountry Basement Systems documented multiple signs of mold, wood rot, excess moisture and a high level of humidity under Jacob's home.
-The Lowcountry Basement Systems inspector designed a custom solution for Jacob that remove the water and reduce the humidity, stopping the mold from growing.
+Jacob K. of Charleston, SC had a nasty crawl space before Lowcountry Foundation Repair fixed it for him.
+During the inspection, there were multiple documented signs of mold, wood rot, and a high humidity level under the home.
+The Lowcountry Foundation Repair inspector designed a custom solution for Jacob that remove the water and reduce the humidity, stopping the mold from growing.

 First, debris in the crawl space was removed.
 Then Drainage matting was used to cover the earth.
 On top of the matting, CleanSpace liner was used to seal the home from the earth, reducing moisture and humidity levels.
 The crawl space piers were wrapped with CleanSpace liner and the foundation walls were covered with CleanSpace liner as well.

 A sump pump and SaniDry Sedona dehumidifier were installed.
 The crawl space vents were sealed and a new crawl space door replaced the old one.
-The job took four days for the Lowcountry Basement Systems team to complete.
+The job took four days for the Lowcountry Foundation Repair team to complete.

 John C. of Savannah, GA called Lowcountry Basement Systems and asked to have an inspector look at his crawl space.
 John was concerned after he noticed standing water under his home.
 Mold, wood rot raced through his mind once he saw the water.